MarcStan/EmailBugTracker/Setup.md

 # Initial setup

+Everything is fully automated via the yaml pipeline.
+Just plug it into your Azure DevOps and poin it to your subscription.

 ## 1. Deploy infrastructure

-First the infrastructure deployment is needed.
+First the infrastructure deployment is needed (stages 1 & 2).

-Build pipelines are provided and should set up the required infrastructure for you.
-You can run them with a free [Azure DevOps](https://azure.microsoft.com/services/devops/) account.
+The provided build pipeline should set up the required infrastructure for you in its second stage.
+You can run it with a free [Azure DevOps](https://azure.microsoft.com/services/devops/) account.

 All that is needed is the resourcegroup name for the release.
 By convention all resources are named the same as the resourcegroup.
 Storage account will have any dashes removed automatically due to its name limitation.